How to increase prices without losing loyal customers

 Reasons for increasing prices

-When to increase prices depends on specific business triggers that threaten your profitability.
+A price increase protects your profit margins when business costs rise faster than your revenue.
 You should consider raising prices when facing rising costs, expanding services, or repositioning your brand.

 Common triggers include:

-• Low initial pricing: New businesses often start with lower prices to attract customers, then raise prices once they've established reputation and customer base.
+- low initial pricing: starting with lower prices to attract customers, then raising prices once you've established your reputation and customer base

-• The manufacturer issues a Recommended Retail Price (RRP) increase: While you might not always sell a product at the RRP, if the manufacturer has raised it, chances are good that the market value of the product has increased.
+- manufacturer RRP increases: while you might not always sell a product at the RRP, if the manufacturer has raised it, chances are good that the market value of the product has increased

-• Increased supply chain costs: Your supplier has raised the price of raw materials or the cost of delivering them to you.
+- increased supply chain costs: your supplier raising the price of raw materials or the cost of delivering them to you.
 Since the pandemic, import prices have increased by 26.4%, with freight costs rising over 247%.
-You'll need to raise prices to maintain the same profit margin.
+You'll need to raise prices to maintain the same profit margin

-• General inflation: If inflation means a rise in payroll or other business costs, you'll have to increase prices to maintain your margins.
+- general inflation: inflation causing a rise in payroll or other business costs (with at least half of the recent increase attributable to supply shocks), requiring you to increase prices to maintain your margins

-• You've added new features to your product or service in response to customer demand.
-Your product or service is now more valuable, and a price increase is in order.
+- added features: you've added new features to your product or service in response to customer demand, making it more valuable and warranting a price increase

 Risk of not increasing prices